SHARE

 The installation process for Dropbox for Gmail extension in a Google Chrome browser.

 Check the permissions given to extensions in your browser.
-David Nield
+David Nield for Popular Science

 Your browser is your laptop’s window to the web, so you’ll want to make sure it’s shored up against apps and extensions that surreptitiously install themselves.
 Keeping your browser updated is the first step, but thankfully modern browsers take care of that automatically (so long as you close all your tabs and restart the browser every once in a while).

 Avoid agreeing to install any add-ons or plug-ins you don’t immediately recognize as programs you opted to download.
-If you’re in any doubt, navigate away from the page you’re on, or close the tab.
+If you’re in any doubt, navigate away from the page you’re on or close the tab.

-Watch out for extra toolbars appearing in your browser, or browser settings (like the default search engine) changing without warning—you can always head to the extensions settings page in your browser to remove extensions you’re not sure about.
+Watch out for extra toolbars appearing in your browser, or browser settings (like the default search engine) changing without warning—you can always head to the extensions settings page in your browser to remove add-ons you’re not sure about.

 When you install a new extension in your browser, you’ll get a pop-up explaining the permissions it has—the data it can see, and the changes it can make to your system.
 Don’t install any extras on top of your browser without double-checking the developers behind them and reading reviews left by current users.